 We are your New York Nursing Home Abuse Attorneys

-The New York nursing home abuse lawyers at Brevda Law are dedicated to fighting for the rights of those hurt and killed due to nursing home neglect, negligence or abuse.
+The New York nursing home abuse lawyers at Senior Justice Law Firm are dedicated to fighting for the rights of those hurt and killed due to nursing home neglect, negligence or abuse.
 Unlike other generalist firms that accept all types of cases, our law firm focuses solely on pursuing justice for victims of elder abuse due to nursing home negligence, assisted living neglect or hospital malpractice.

 From our New York City and Rochester offices, our law firm can get you and your family answers today.
 Our New York nursing home abuse attorneys have recovered in excess of $50 million for victims and their families.
 Let our experience and focus on this sub-specialty help you on your journey to justice.

-Our elder abuse law firm firm has vast experience in representing families against nursing homes and assisted living facilities for actions involving:
+Our New York nursing home abuse lawyers have vast experience in representing families against nursing homes and assisted living facilities for actions involving:

 - Pressure sores